-The generalization of detail (or lack of it) on medium and small scale SNCs in UK waters has long been a widely known and a very significant problem.
-This problem is probably most pronounced in the North Sea.
+The generalisation of detail (or lack of it) on medium and small scale SNCs in UK waters has long been a widely known and very significant problem This problem is probably most pronounced in the North Sea.

-Until now, our generalization policy has been vague and somewhat inconsistent.
-As a result, far too much detail is now shown on some of our smaller scale charts.
+The application of a generalisation policy in UK waters has generally been vague and inconsistent; this is partially the result of guidance that has never been rigorous or systematic enough.
+As a result, far too much detail is now shown on our smaller scale charts.
 The impact of this is heavy chart maintenance and long compilation times for new editions.
-Chart display is cluttered and there is a consequent lack of clarity for chart users and chart maintainers.
-There is widespread agreement that the problem needs to be resolved, both in UKHO and amongst other members of INT Area D. This proposal is designed to do that.
+Chart display is cluttered and there is a subsequent lack of clarity for chart users and chart maintainers.
+There is widespread agreement, both in UKHO and elsewhere that the problem needs to be resolved once and for all and 'this particular nettle needs to be grasped'.
+This proposal is designed to do that.